sont5413/Deer/README.md

-# This project assesses the influence of dietary energy and maternal attributes (i.e., mother's age and litter type) on scaling relationships of body mass and antler mass in white-tailed deer
+# I assessed the influence of dietary energy and maternal attributes (i.e., mother's age and litter type) on the relationship between body mass and antler mass in white-tailed deer
-* The "lifespan" analysis explores the influence of diet energy on the relationship between body mass and antler mass throughout the lifespan of a population of white-tailed deer.
+* The "lifespan" analysis explores the influence of diet energy on the relationship between body mass and antler mass throughout the lifespan of a captive colony of white-tailed deer.
 * The "1.5-year-old" analysis explores the influence of diet and maternal attributes on the relationship between body and antler size in a population of 1.5-year-old white-tailed deer.
 * antler size and body size were log transformed in the .csv